 Step 7: While dough is setting in the fridge, make the glaze.
 Using a 5qt mixer with paddle, insert the icing sugar.
 Blend the hot water, corn syrup and salt together then add to the icing sugar.
 Stir slowly.
 Add more hot water to suit the thickness of glaze you want.
 When making glaze, less is better when adding extra water.
 So once you have the walnut crunch ready to dip in glaze, do a test and if the glaze is too thick, blend in a wee bit more hot water.

 Step 8: Prepare the dough.
-Either cut them evenly and pre-shape individually, or roll out to a rectangular shape on a floured surface countertop.
-I generally like the individual pieces to be 5-6 inches long and 2 inches wide.
-Sometimes I like to make 12, sometimes 16 from a batch.
+Either cut them evenly and pre-shape individually, or roll out to a rectangular shape on a floured surface countertop to approximately 12×8 inches.
+I generally like the individual pieces to be 4 inches long and 2 inches wide.
+I usually like to make 12 from the batch, sometimes I’ll roll the dough a little longer to make them each about 5 inches long.

 Either way, the rectangle is 10-12 inches wide and then roll it out long enough to get the quantity desired.
 Cut out the shapes.
 Pick up each one and brush off the excess flour, I use a natural bristle BBQ brush.
 Then set the pieces aside to sit while you prep the fryer.
 This sitting time will allow the baking power to work some.